Source: Firefighting foam

 PFAS contamination was measured at a firefighting training site in Arboga, Sweden.
 As the contamination began to run off the site, remediation was required.
 For the design of the in-situ remediation, iFLUX was called in.
 Because the soil consisted of a top layer on a layer of rocks, injection would create a layer on top of the rocks that would then spread horizontally.
 Therefore, flux measurements were used to map this horizontal movement.

 In this project that was researched by RGS Nordic, Regenesis subsequently used the data to carry out optimization of their in-situ remediation approach.

-At the time of this project, the iFLUX PFAS cartridge was not yet developed.
+At the time of this project, the iFLUX PFAS cartridge in close collaboration with Cyclopure was not yet developed.
 Therefore, water fluxes were measured and directional measurements were made.
 These gave an indication of the underground dynamics of groundwater and thus the mobile components of PFAS.

 The iFLUX samplers were installed in 3 monitoring wells with a diameter of 41/50 mm (ID/OD).
 A total of 5 cartridges were used.
 These were collected again after 18 days of exposure.
 Water flux was measured at 5 locations.
 Three of them at depths between 2.4 and 2.94 m and two of them at depths between 3.3 and 3.4 m.

 On top of that, three directional measurements were made at a depth between 2.95m and 3.3 m.